Board of Trustees

 Aydan Özoğuz, born in 1967 in Hamburg.
 Minister of State at the German Federal Chancellery and German Federal Government Commissioner for Migration, Refugees and Integration, Member of Parliament.
 1986 - 1994 Studied English Studies, Spanish Language and Literature as well as Human Resources Management.
 Master's Degree.1994 - 2009 research assistant at the Körber Foundation, Hamburg.
 Since 2004 member of the SPD Hamburg.
 2001 - 2008 member of Hamburg's City Parliament.
 Since 2009 a Member of the German Federal Parliament.
 Since 2011 Deupty Party Chairwoman of the SPD.
 Since December 2013 Minister of State at the German Federal Chancellery and German Federal Government Commissioner for Migration, Refugees and Integration.

 Christian Petry, born in 1941.
-Member of the Board of Trustees of the Freudenberg Foundation.
+Chairman of the Executive Board of the Research group model projects.
 Studied history and sociology in Tübingen, Berlin and Constance.
 1970 teacher and social scientist at the Birklehof School and at Weinheim Comprehensive School.
 1974-1987 development of the regional educational centre in Aurich/East Frisia.
 Development and management of regional offices for the promotion of foreign children and teenagers in North Rhine-Westphalia up to 1984.
 1985-2009 Executive Director of Freudenberg Foundation in Weinheim.
 Since 2002 board of the Karl Konrad & Ria Groeben Foundation.
 Since 2004 member of the Executive Board of the European Rome Education Fund.
 Various publications on the history of student resistance during the Third Reich, on questions of educational reform and intercultural communication.
 2003-2009 Deputy-Chairman of the Partners’ Meeting of the CIVIS Media Foundation.
 Since 2010 Member of the Board of Trustees of the Freudenberg Foundation.
+Chairman of the Executive Board of the Research group model projects.

 Prof. Dr. Karola Wille, born in 1959 in Karl-Marx-Stadt (Chemnitz).
 ARD Chairwoman and Director General of Mitteldeutscher Rundfunk (MDR).
 Studied law at the Friedrich Schiller University Jena.
 Graduate.
 Research studies at the School of Law.1986 was awarded her doctorate in law.
 1986-1991 Research Assistant at the Institute for International Studies at the University of Leipzig.
 1991 qualified as a teacher (facultas docendi) in media law at the Faculty of Law.
 1991 Legal Adviser in the Legal Department of the City of Leipzig.
 November 1991 First Adviser in the Legal Directorate of the MDR.
 1991-1994 correspondence degree course at the Open University of Hagen.
 1993 Deputy Legal Director, and since November 1996, Legal Director of the MDR.
 1997-1998 In this function, direction of the Legal Commission of ARD and ZDF.
 1997 Lecturer at the Institute of Communication and Media Studies at the University of Leipzig.
 2002 Honorary Professor for Media Law at the University of Leipzig.
 Since 2003, Deputy Director General of the MDR.
 Since 2011 Director General of the MDR.
 2016 ARD Chairwoman.
 Representative of ARD on the Supervisory Board and Representative of the public-service broadcasters ARD and ZDF on the Executive Committee of the FFA - German Federal Film Board.